linode/docs/docs/platform/disk-images/linode-images/index.md

     ![Image creation status under the bell notifications.](images-image-being-created.png "Image creation status under the bell notifications.")

     {{< note >}}
 Linode Images are limited to 6144MB of data per disk.
 You will need to ensure that data within your disk does not exceed this size limit.
-Additionally, Linode Images cannot be created if you are using raw disks or disks that have been formatted using custom filesystems.   {{< /note >}}
+Additionally, Linode Images cannot be created if you are using raw disks or disks that have been formatted using custom filesystems.
+Additionally, the Image will be the smallest possible size based on the data present on the disk rather than the full Disk Allocation. {{< /note >}}

     Once the job has completed, your Linode's disk has been captured and stored.